 Remove the sauce into a pan, add half a cup of water and bring to a boil keep on a rolling boil for 2 - 3 minutes and switch off.

-Using a fish slice, carefully place the fish onto a large serving dish and pour the hot sauce over the fish.
+Re-heat the fish and use a fish slice to carefully place it onto a large serving platter, pour the hot sauce over the fish.

-Squeeze some lime juice over the fish, garnish with the coriander and spring onion, and serve with plain boiled rice or noodles.
+Arrange the lime slices over the fish if using, garnish with coriander and spring onion, and serve immediately with plain boiled rice, egg fried rice or noodles.

 Marion chooses to serve the fish on its own as a starter which works very well, but by making the gravy thinner (as above) and serving it with rice or noodles it works equally well as a main.